EnquistLab/Tutorials/Moving_files_linux_servers.md

 done
 ```

+Notes:
+* If you need a more full-featured version of the above script, with error-checking and the ability to set all parameters on the command line, let me know and I will tweak it for you.
-For more rsync examples, including options for parallelization, see this excellent article: http://moo.nac.uci.edu/~hjm/HOWTO_move_data.html.
+* For more rsync examples, including options for parallelization, see this excellent article: http://moo.nac.uci.edu/~hjm/HOWTO_move_data.html.

 <a name="windows"></a>
 ## From Windows